ebenefuenf/quma/docs/usage.rst

     └─ get_admin.sql       │   SELECT * FROM users WHERE admin = 1

-After initialization you can run these scripts by calling members of a ``Database`` instance or a cursor.
+After initialization you can run these scripts by calling members of a :class:`Database` or a :class:`Cursor` instance.
 Using the example above the following members are available:

 .. code-block:: python